 Third, communicate actively with your project stakeholders.
 We like to use the RACI model, which stands for Responsible, Accountable, Consulted, and Informed.

-You are the R— meaning that you’re Responsible for the project success.
-Completely.
+We are the R— meaning that multiple people are Responsible for the project success.

 Sometimes you are the R and the A for smaller projects.
 But more often, you delegate tasks to engineers and designers who are on the hook for various things.
 And these folks will forget to do their things, do them improperly, provide excuses why it was someone else’s responsibility, and so forth.